dr-cs/databases/slides/database-concepts.md

 # Three-Schema Architecure

-- Internal level: internal schema -- physical storage structures
+Three layers of abstraction:

+- External level: external schemas, a.k.a. "views"

+    - An external schema also representational, but tailored to particular (class of) user(s)

 - Conceptual level: conceptual schema

     - Conceptual schema corresponds to represeantational (implementation) model, not conceptual model

-- External level: external schemas

-    - An external schema also representational, but tailored to particular (class of) user(s)
+- Internal level: internal schema -- physical storage structures

-- Transformations of data between levels is called mapping; may be computationally expensive
+Transformations of data between levels is called *mapping*; may be computationally expensive

 # Data Independence